White House promises vaccine help as states rush to catch up - WTMJ

 From coast to coast, states were scrambling Tuesday to catch up on vaccinations a week after winter storms battered a large swath of the U.S. and led to clinic closures, canceled appointments and shipment backlogs nationwide.

-But limited supply of the two approved COVID-19 vaccines hampered the pace of vaccinations even before the extreme weather last week delayed the delivery of about 6 million doses.
+But limited supply of the two approved COVID-19 vaccines hampered the pace of vaccinations even before last week’s extreme weather delayed the delivery of about 6 million doses.

 The White House promised on Tuesday that help is on the way.